Strength Training vs Cardio on GLP-1s for Adults Over 40 in La Quinta: Which One Actually Matters?

 When people hear "strength training," they picture bodybuilders grunting under massive barbells.
 That's not what we're talking about.
 For adults over 40 on GLP-1 medications, strength training means progressively challenging your muscles with resistance in a controlled, supervised setting.

 That might be dumbbells, kettlebells, resistance bands, cable machines, or your own bodyweight.
 The weight doesn't need to be heavy to start.
-What matters is that it gets progressively harder over time, so your muscles are constantly receiving the signal to stay.
-Our strength training for women over 50 guide and best gyms for women in the Coachella Valley cover this in detail for women specifically and grow rather than wasting away.
+What matters is that it gets progressively harder over time, so your muscles are constantly receiving the signal to stay and grow rather than wasting away.